-The resulting fair value movements of these embedded derivatives are recorded in net fair value gains and losses on derivatives in the income statement and the embedded derivatives are shown separately on the face of the balance sheet.
+The resulting fair value movements of these embedded derivatives are recorded in net fair value gains and losses on derivatives held for economic hedging in the income statement and the embedded derivatives are shown separately on the face of the balance sheet.
 The host instruments are valued at amortised cost, as noted above in (c)(i) and (c)(iii).